UCSB-Library-Research-Data-Services/research-computing-data-docs/DOCS/PAGES/CAMPUS_UNITES.md

 ## Edit the Campus Units View:
 - The view is the list of Campus Units.
 - Structure >> Views >> Campus Units
 - The view is mostly structured by custom templating and css.
-The template file is under code/web/themes/ucsbwebrdhsub/templates/node--partner.html.twig and the css is under code/web/themes/ucsbwebrdhsub/css.
+- The template file is under code/web/themes/ucsbwebrdhsub/templates/node--partner.html.twig and the css is under code/web/themes/ucsbwebrdhsub/css.
+- web/themes/ucsbwebrdhsub/ucsbwebrdhsub.theme is also necessary here.
+If u didnt run into trouble no need to modify this file.
+Nonetheless, if u run into trouble in twig, go check this file and you will know why.
 - (btw, as started earlier, the file name is partner cuz the view name is partner cuz it was named partner in the past : ))